Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Results and Discussion

 \section{Results and Discussion}

-In this section, the learning results obtained by PINNs and FNO are first compared in terms of loss convergence, computational efficiency, and their ability to reconstruct the training data and predict dynamic wind turbine wakes.
-Subsequently, a comprehensive statistical analysis is performed on the fitted wake centers, wake half-widths, and wake deficits.
-Finally, the power spectral density (PSD) of the PINNs, FNO, and original CFD data is compared to demonstrate why FNO outperforms PINNs in predicting multi-scale wind turbine turbulence.
+In this section, the performance of PINNs and FNOs for multi-scale dynamic wake modeling of FOWTs is systematically evaluated.
+The learning behaviors of the two models are first examined in terms of loss convergence, computational efficiency, wake-field reconstruction, and dynamic wake prediction.
+Subsequently, a comprehensive statistical analysis is conducted on the wake center and wake half-width characteristics.
+Finally, the power spectral density (PSD) and pre-multiplied PSD of the reconstructed wake fields and the original CFD data are analyzed to assess the capability of the proposed framework in capturing multi-scale turbulent wake dynamics.